AbdirahmanAbdulkadir/RamadanProject/README.md

 Project Aims:

--To gain crucial practical experience in using the tools I studied during the bootcamp to create a functional product -To illustrate my knowledge of the tools learned during the bootcamp
+-To gain crucial practical experience in using the tools I studied during the bootcamp to create a functional product

+-gain deeper understanding of the development cycle.

 Project objectives: